Robertson wary of Cyprus and 'toughest group'

 Uefa Cyprus correspondent John Leonidou

-What you see with just about every away performance by Cyprus is they will be very rigid, very defensive, very cagey - they'll try as much as they can shut shop.
+What you see with just about every away performance by Cyprus is they will be very rigid, very defensive, very cagey - they'll try as much as they can to shut up shop.

 They won in Israel last time out, but while they have shown they can get the odd decent result, they have never been good travellers.